The 16 Types of Business Meetings (and Why They Matter)

 This was frustrating.
 No matter which list we started with, within a few minutes we always found an example that didn’t fit.

-For example, Google highlights this list of the 6 Types of Meetings by MeetingSift as the definitive list.
-It’s very similar to many of the other lists out there.
+For example, Google used this list of the 6 Types of Meetings from MeetingSift as the definitive list for years.
+It’s very similar to many other lists out there.

 1. Status Update Meetings